AgnosPCB/documentation/docs/Assembly_guide.md

 ![alt text](assets/assemble2.PNG){ align=right }

- Then, carefully tighten the screws to secure the lights in place, ensuring they are properly **aligned**.
+ Then, carefully tighten the screws to secure the lights in place, ensuring they are properly aligned.
 After securing the lights, pass the cable **under the platform** to ensure a tidy setup.
-Repeat this procedure on **both sides** of the platform for uniform illumination.
+Repeat this procedure on both sides of the platform for uniform illumination.

 ## How to install the mast

 Then, once the **LED lights** are in place, we move on to mount the camera mast.
-To do this we **join the two parts of the mast together** as shown in the image and put a cover on the edge.
+To do this we join the two parts of the mast together as shown in the image and put a cover on the edge.

 ![alt text](assets/assembly-3.PNG)